 The Gulf Coast Educators Federal Credit Union offers a variety of financial services to District employees and their immediate families.
-Contact the credit union in League City,

-Pasadena, or Pearland offices at (281) 487-9333 or 1-800-683-3863 for complete information on membership and benefits.
-You may also go on line at www.gcefcu.org.
+Contact the credit union in League City, Pasadena, or Pearland offices at (281)497-9333 or 1-8000-683-3863 for complete information on membership and benefits.
+You may also go online at www.gcefcu.org.

-Gator Academy
+Rosella Scott Gator Academy

-Dickinson Gator Academy is a child care program for children six weeks to five years of age and is available for all district employees.
-The goal of Gator Academy is to provide children with an environment that is nurturing, safe, clean and where children are encouraged to grow as unique individuals.
+Rosella Scott Gator Academy, a childcare program for children six weeks to five years of age, is available for all district employees.
+The goal of the employee childcare is to provide children with an environment that is nurturing, safe, and clean, where children are encouraged to grow as unique individuals.
 The curriculum is in accordance with the criteria for accreditation by the National Association for the Education of Young Children (NAEYC), the highest national accreditation available for child day care providers.
-For questions regarding the child care program, please feel free to call Janet Lopez, Director of Gator Academy, and (281) 229-7930.
+For questions regarding the childcare program, please feel free to call Janet Lopez, Director of Rosella Scott Gator Academy, (281)229-7930.